Dog & Cat Desexing Canterbury

 After the surgery.

-We advise checking your pet's wound twice a day to make sure it is clean and dry with minimal swelling and redness.
-If you notice excessive swelling, redness or discharge, please contact the clinic immediately.
+Twice daily checks of your pet's wound are recommended to ensure it appears clean and dry with little swelling and redness.
+Please contact the clinic if you notice excessive swelling, redness or discharge.

 Please contact or call us (03) 9899 9518 if you would like further information about our desexing options for your pet near Canterbury.